-Note: The FAQs shaded in blue and red were first issued on 31 October 2018 and 26 July 2019 respectively.
-This new set of FAQs will supersede the version issued on 31 October 2018.
+Note: This new set of FAQs will supersede the version issued on 26 July 20191.

-&lt;sup>1 For the avoidance of doubt, amendments have been made to some existing FAQs.
+1 For the avoidance of doubt, amendments have been made to some existing FAQs.

-Relevant provisions Question Answer AM /CFT Systems 1.
+Relevant provisions Question Answer AML /CFT Systems 1.
 Paragraph 2.9 of the AML/CFT Guideline Trigger events for an updated IRA What is regarded as a "trigger event" for the purpose of determining when an AI should undertake a review of its institutional ML/TF risk assessment?
 An AI should conduct its institutional ML/TF risk assessment every two years and when material trigger events occur.
-Non-exhaustive examples of such trigger events may include when: (a) there is a significant breach of the AI's AML/CFT Systems detected; or (b) one of the following has occurred and the AI has assessed that it will materially impact upon its assessment of the institutional ML/TF risks to which it is exposed: 1. the AI acquires a new customer segment or delivery channel; 2. the AI launches new products or services; or 3. there is a significant change of operational processes (eg use of new technology).
+Non-exhaustive examples of such trigger events may include when: (a) there is a significant breach of the AI's AML/CFT Systems detected; or (b) one of the following has occurred and the AI has assessed that it will materially impact upon its assessment of the institutional ML/TF risks to which it is exposed: the AI acquires a new customer segment or delivery channel; the AI launches new products or services; or there is a significant change of operational processes (eg use of new technology).
 2. Paragraph 3.2 and 3.3 the AML/CFT Guideline Simplified and enhanced AML/CFT Systems Paragraphs 3.2 and 3.3 of the AML/CFT Guideline state that AML/CFT Systems can be simplified or enhanced, what does this mean?
 These two paragraphs refer to enhancing or simplifying the AML/CFT policies, procedures and controls (ie AML/CFT Systems), as distinct from EDD or SDD measures articulated in Chapter 4.
 They set out the basis for an AI to adopt a risk-based approach in its overall AML/CFT Systems across the institution.
 The application of these two paragraphs should be based on the AI's institutional ML/TF risk assessment.
 Depending on how the AI assesses its ML/TF risks, a risk-based approach can be applied on a specific customer segment, a specific line of business, or a specific product or service offered.
 For example, subject to other criteria set out in paragraphs 3.2 and 3.3, a line of business assessed to have lower ML/TF risks may be subject to less frequent internal audit reviews, less frequent/onerous reporting requirements to senior management, or have simpler AML/CFT procedures etc. 3.
-Paragraph 5.8 of the AML/CFT Guideline Independent validation Who can independently validate an Al's transaction monitoring systems and processes?
+Paragraph 5.8 of the AML/CFT Guideline Independent validation Who can independently validate an AI's transaction monitoring systems and processes?
 Such validation can be performed by an external party or the internal audit function of the AI (see paragraph 3.11 of the AML/CFT Guideline).